If we don't want our planet to go up in flames, we need to cut our carbon emissions by 2050.

 - Pauliina Meskanen → My favorite writer for technical breakdowns/intro pieces.

 - Tsung Xu → Most knowledgeable writer about the fuzzy front-end of material science.
+His Guide to the energy transition is an all-time favorite.
+Long read!

 - Climate Tech VC → Best starting point for market breakdowns.